-Edition 1.1 of the CME Governance Principles was published in July 2018 following an 18-month development and consultation process in partnership with the CME 100 Chairs’ Forum, members and governance experts.
+The BCCM developed the CME Governance Principles in consultation with the CME 100 Chairs’ Forum, members and governance experts.
+Read edition 1.2 of the Co-operative and Mutual Enterprise (CME) Governance Principles.

 CME 100 Chairs’ Forum

 The Forum promotes the development of the ‘highest standards of corporate governance’ in the co-operative and mutual sector